Elizabeth D. Rockwell Lecture and Residency Program

-Applications for the 2022-23 academic year are due by May 1, 2022 and should include the following: 1) person or group making the application.
-2) Nature of the application: Who will be invited to campus?
+Applications for the 2024-25 academic year are due by December 1, 2023 and should include the following: 1) person or group making the application.
+2) nature of the application: Who will be invited to campus?
 Why?
 What will they do?
 Will the event be open to the public?
 Will you be charging money for the event?
 Are you proposing one lecture by one person, a panel discussion by several persons, a series of lectures by different speakers to be held on separate days?
 3) Estimated budget: How much are you allocating for travel?
 Room rental?
 Food?
 Honorarium?

 Selection criteria will include: